GModModGod/Menu-Mods/tutorials/your_first_menu_option.md

 ## Finishing Up

 After writing your code, save the file, copy your addon into your addons directory, and test it.
+If there are any errors, they will show up in the console.